RobvEmous/StateMachineTesting/README.md

 This implementation is relatively new and unknown as it is only 'Alpha' state software.
 That is why it is not tested in the research and proved to be quite difficult to get accurate results from which we will discuss later.
 It is interesting, because on its website it promises to be a very simple and secure implementation of TLS.
 Below, the generated state machine is shown:
-![BearSSL 0.4 state machine diagram](/graphs/BearSSL_0.4.png?raw=true "BearSSL 0.4 state machine diagram") As you can see, the graph contains 6 states.
-The shown test took about 18 minutes, but often it was still running after 5 hours, we will explain later later why this was the case.
+![BearSSL 0.4 state machine diagram](/graphs/BearSSL_0.4.png?raw=true "BearSSL 0.4 state machine diagram") As you can see, the graph contains 6 states, which is the right amount.
+The shown test took about 18 minutes, but often it was still running after 5 hours.
+We will explain below why this happened.
 Some interesting findings are:
-TODO
+* In state 0, a ClientHelloDHE message will always result in an alert 'Handshake Failure'.
+This is not normal behaviour.
+As this implementation is focussed on simplicity, dealing with this type of ClientHello messages may not be implemented.
+* In state 0 to 4, the server accepts empty data packets, similar like OpenSSL 1.0.2, while this should lead to state 2.
+* In state 0 to 5, it does not gracefully return an alert 'Unexpected Message' when it receives an unexpected message, but only closes the connection.
+* In state 5, when ApplicationData is sent, the server as expected returns some ApplicationData and a warning that it will close the connection.
+Strangely, it does not actually close the connection afterwards.
+This seems to be a bug in the implementation.
+* The great variation in runtime had to do with the fact that the server sometimes answered to a ClientHello(RSA) with a message of unknown content type -122.
+This could not be interpreted by the test suite (or us).
+As non deterministic behaviour is not allowed in these state machines, the test suite would endlessly try to create new state machines.
+This seems to be a second bug in the implementation.

 ### GnuTLS 3.5.9
 This is the newest stable version of GnuTLS.
-The research also looked into GnuTLS, but these were much older versions (3.3.8 and 3.3.12).
+The research also looked into GnuTLS, but these were older versions (3.3.8 and 3.3.12).
 We will compare the results to these older versions.
 Below, the generated state machine is shown:
-![GnuTLS 3.5.9 state machine diagram](/graphs/GnuTLS_3.5.9.png?raw=true "GnuTLS 3.5.9 state machine diagram") As you can see, the graph contains 6 states.
-The shown test took about 7 minutes, which was much shorter than that of versions 3.3.8 (45 min) and about the same as version 3.3.12 (9 minutes).
+![GnuTLS 3.5.9 state machine diagram](/graphs/GnuTLS_3.5.9.png?raw=true "GnuTLS 3.5.9 state machine diagram") As you can see, the graph contains 6 states, which is the right amount.
+The shown test took about 7 minutes, which was much shorter than that of version 3.3.8 (45 min) and similar to that of version 3.3.12 (9 minutes).
 Some interesting findings are:
-TODO

-### LibreTLS / WolfSSL / BoringSSL
-MAYBE TODO
+* In state 3, sending a ClientHello(DHE,RSA) message will result in an alert 'Internal Error' on the server side.
+This should never happen and is probably an implementation bug.
+* In state 5, when a ClientHello(DHE,RSA) is sent, just like the two OpenSSL versions do, the server responds with an alert 'Handshake Failure' instead of an alert 'Unexpected Message'.
+* In state 0 to 4, the server accepts empty data packets, similar like OpenSSL 1.0.2 and BearSSL, while this should lead to state 2.

 ### Conclusions
-TODO
+We tested four TLS implementations.
+OpenSSL 1.0.2 which was already tested by the research, showed..

 ## Notes
 * Windows 10 and Ubuntu 14.04 are used for this setup.